anaktas/test_src/README.md

 I implement this project on Matlab 2010b.
 The application will be used as an education tool for the relevant course "Numerical Analysis" of Department of Informatics.

-I have already implemented the three basic algorithms were are demonstrated in the relevant course:
+I have already implemented the three basic algorithms which are demonstrated in the relevant course:
 1. Boltzano method
 2. Newton-Raphson method
 3. Regula Falsi method